Jeff is currently non-executive chairman of S2 Resources Limited and a non-executive director of NRW Holdings Ltd and Fleetwood Holdings Ltd.

 Brett has more than 30 years of experience as a geologist, manager, consultant and director in the resource exploration and mining industry throughout Australia and internationally.
 His industry experience is broad, dominated by exploration and resource definition.

-Mr. Smith is involved with several ASX listed companies and is currently the Managing Director of Corazon Mining Ltd (ASX: CZN) and Non-Executive Director of Pacific Bauxite Ltd (ASX: PBX).
+Mr. Smith is involved with several ASX listed companies and is currently the Managing Director of Corazon Mining Ltd (ASX: CZN).

-These companies are involved in various commodities with operations all over the world, including Australia, North America and the South Pacific.
+These companies are involved in various commodities with operations all over the world, including Australia and North America.

 Brett is a founding director Battery Minerals Limited and does not expect that his directorships with other companies or other business activities will interfere with his ability to act as a Non-Executive Director to the Company.